 Sheng developed and honed his comedy in the thriving standup community of the San Francisco Bay Area.
 Sheng’s act is based on personal experiences and observations and his friendly stage presence, combined with trips into the absurd and some self-deprecation, make his act both hilarious and universally accessible.

-He has toured with the Comedians of Comedy and American Eagle’s ‘Campus Comedy Challenge,” and appeared on Comedy Central’s “Live at Gotham,” “Last Comic Standing”, “Totally Biased with W. Kamau Bell”, and “Late Night with Jimmy Fallon”, but the hit “Fresh Off the Boat” is paying th bills – he’s written over 35 episodes and appeared in two.
+He has toured with the Comedians of Comedy and American Eagle’s ‘Campus Comedy Challenge,” and appeared on Comedy Central’s “Live at Gotham,” “Last Comic Standing”, “Totally Biased with W. Kamau Bell”, and “Late Night with Jimmy Fallon”, but the award-winning and massively popular ABC series “Fresh Off the Boat” is paying the bills – he’s written over 35 episodes and appeared in two.

 Quick Six with Sheng Wang